implse/Recursion/README.md

 # Backtracking

-v`Backtracking` is an effective technique for solving algorithmic problems.
+`Backtracking` is an effective technique for solving algorithmic problems.
 In `backtracking`, we search `depth-first` for solutions, `backtrack` to the last valid path as soon as we hit a dead end.

 Backtracking reduces the search space since we no longer have to follow down any paths we know are invalid.
 This is called `pruning`.
 We must be able to test partial solutions.